Certora/Documentation/docs/prover/approx/hashing.md

 ### Examples (Imprecision of Modeling)

-We illustrate the consequences of our modeling on a few examples.
+We illustrate the implications of our modeling decisions on a few examples.

 ### Modeling does not account for individual values of the Keccak function